 But, who exfiltrated the data is just as important as what data was exfiltrated.
 The sectors most likely to experience incidents perpetrated by trusted business partners are:

 Overall, though, when it comes to employees misusing their access privileges, the Healthcare and Manufacturing industries experience the most incidents.
 On the other hand, the Public Sector suffers the most from lost or stolen assets and also ranks in the top three for miscellaneous errors (for example misdirected emails) alongside Healthcare and Finance.
+You can find even more stats about Insider Threats (including a downloadable infographic) here.

 The bottom line: Insider Threats are a growling problem.
 We have a solution.